-Section 3 is designed to avert unfair surprise, by setting an effective date that will make it likely that parties took the act into account in deciding to enter into collaborative law.
-It precludes application of the act to collaborative law pursuant to pre-effective date agreements on the assumption that most of those making these agreements did not take into account the changes in law.
+Subsection (a) is also designed to avert unfair surprise, by setting an effective date that will make it likely that parties took the act into account in deciding to enter into a collaborative law process.
+It precludes application of the act to collaborative law participation agreements before the effective date on the assumption that most of those making these agreements did not take into account the changes in law.
 If parties to these collaborative law participation agreements seek to be covered by the act, they can sign a new agreement on or after the effective date of the act or amend an existing agreement to conform to the act's requirements.